ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ## Parallel Loader Overview

 When a library load contains more than one work item (i.e. a library with at least one dependency that is not already loaded into the process), the Windows loader will use its parallel loading ability to speed up library loading.
 The first work item of a load will always happen in series, on the same thread that called `LoadLibrary`, because the loader must begin to map and snap one library before it can find dependencies that it also needs to map and snap.
-[To start, see what a trace with one library with no new dependenices looks like.](data/windows/loadlibrary-trace.log)
+[To start, see what a trace of one library with no new dependencies looks like.](data/windows/loadlibrary-trace.log)

-Put simply, the parallel loader is a layer on top of the regular loader that calls `ntdll!LdrpQueueWork` to offload library loading work to loader worker threads:
+Put simply, the parallel loader is a layer on top of the regular loader that calls `ntdll!LdrpQueueWork` to offload library loading work to other loader threads:

 ```
 # "call    ntdll!LdrpQueueWork" <NTDLL_ADDRESS> L9999999